-Where To Eat and Drink Around Place des Arts
+Where to Eat and Drink Near Place des Arts

-Quebec’s craft beer scene is nothing to scoff at, and features heavily at Pamplemousse, with 20 local options on tap at any given time.
-Come for a drink and stay for the food, with Caribbean-inspired eats like jerk roast cauliflower and salt cod fritters, butter chicken pizza, and tandoori cauliflower.
+Quebec craft beers feature heavily on the menu at gastropub Pamplemousse, with 20 local options on tap at any given time.
+Come for a beer (or cocktail) and stay for the food, with Caribbean-inspired eats like jerk chicken, salt cod fritters, butter chicken pizza, and tandoori cauliflower.

 Also Featured in:

-Just down Bleury Street in between Place-des-Arts and Palais des Congrès is La Finca, a charming coffee shop and workspace with great lattes and a succinct selection of eats.
+Just down Bleury Street lies La Finca, this charming coffee shop and local marketplace serves excellent roasts and a succinct selection of eats.
 Soups, salads, and sandwiches are all made to order and prepped in-house daily, while a new community-driven mission is its latest endeavour.